 It was appealing to witness that each car had a handful of options to add on personalized body kits like wheel styling, part colours, and under-glow lighting.
 The fine-tuning and finishing touches on the car reflected the best way while I raced on tracks.

-Plenty of content and events for beginners
+Plenty of content and events keep you engaged

 Moreover, the game develops a growth plan for each racer to track their progress.
 These features seem only when amateurs want to have a taste, but to get into the world completely, a lot of racing is involved.
 The storyline proved rather insignificant when all I wanted to enjoy was a good amount of racing.